creativogee/nest-cron-manager/README.md

 #### 1. `inline`:

 Simply pass the `cronConfig` name and a callback function as first and second arguments respectively to the `handleJob` method of the `CronManager` class.
 The callback function will be executed at the specified cron interval.
-Ensure to pass the cronConfig name as the first argument to the `handleJob` method.

 ```sh
 curl -X 'POST' \